 This creamy dish is traditional in Perú.
 It’s an old stew with many variations.
-It was a peasant dish, so many adjustments were allowed depending on the ingredients at hand, but the mainstay part is the sauce with Ají Amarillo.
+It was a peasant dish, so many adjustments were allowed depending on the ingredients, but the mainstay was the sauce with Ají Amarillo.
 Nowadays, shredded chicken breast is accepted in a creamy sauce made with ají Amarillo paste, bread or crackers to thicken, and walnuts.
 The sauce is always made in a blender.
 Evaporated milk is preferred for the concentrated flavor and being pantry stable.
 Parmesan cheese is another more recent ingredient added to the recipe.

 Where in the USA can I get Ají Amarillo?